taataa/tapspace/docs/api/v2/index.md

 Appends the basis node as a child of another basis.
 Removes the basis from the current parent, if any.
-Appending makes the node the last child.
+Appending places the node after its siblings in DOM.

-Keeps the basis transition intact.
-Inheriting classes may overwrite setParent to possibly match the position if in the same space.
+The operation keeps the basis transition intact.
+Inheriting classes may overwrite setParent for example to match the position if the new parent belongs to the same space.

 <p style="margin-bottom: 0"><strong>Parameters:</strong></p>